OOS1/OOS1/README.md

 # Hi there, I'm Bensky - aka [OOS1] 👋

-## I'm a student Developer and a gamer!!
+## I'm a student Web Developer and a gamer!!

 - ✨I’m currently learning everything as I go. 😁
 - ✨I’m looking to collaborate with others to learn more.